 You will most likely (if you have an email address) be sent a reminder email with a final 7 day deadline.
 If you miss this then then your event will most likely be removed from our programme.
 Three weeks before is usually our absolute latest deadline as we do not want our weekly email sent each Monday containing links to events with out of date details.

 Yes, you must submit a report with a minimum of 80 words within 2 weeks of the event, otherwise you won't gain any points for your event.
-Photographs are entirely optional, but are very much encouraged as they inform all what we do.
+Photographs (with captions, please) are entirely optional, but are very much encouraged as they inform all what we do.
 Reports and photographs get added to our website each week.

 Yes.
 This information should be forwarded to the Membership Secretary (you may receive a reminder email after your event).
 Your event must be attended by at least 2 people in addition to the organiser(s), otherwise you may not gain any points for your event.